John Joe Nevin

-John Joseph "John Joe" Nevin (born 7 June 1988), is an Irish professional boxer.
+John Joseph Nevin (born 7 June 1989) is an Irish professional boxer.
 He is a two-time Olympian, and a London 2012 silver medalist.

 Early life

 John Joseph Nevin was born in Mullingar, County Westmeath, and is a member of the Traveller community.
-He attended Scoil Mhuire CBS primary school in the town.

 Amateur career

-2008 | Olympic Games Qualifying Tournament
+2008 | Olympic Games qualifying tournament

 Nevin qualified for the 2008 Beijing Olympics by winning the first Olympic Qualifying Tournament in Italy.

 2008 | European Union Amateur Championships

 Nevin won the 2008 EU Amateur Championships in Cetniewo, Poland.

 2008 | Olympic Games

 At just 18 years of age, Nevin competed in Beijing at his first Summer Olympics.
 He beat Abdelhalim Ourradi 9–4 in his first round before being beaten by Badar-Uugan Enkhbatyn 9–2 in the round of 16.
 Enkhbatyn went on to win gold in the final.

 2009 | World Amateur Championships

 On 9 September 2009, Nevin guaranteed Ireland a historic sixth medal at the 2009 World Amateur Boxing Championships after he beat China's Yu Gu in Milan.
 He won his quarter-final 7–5.

 In the semi-final he lost by 5–4 to Russian Eduard Abzalimov, and so took away a bronze medal.